siliconshells/personalsite.github.io/_pages/professional-experience.md

 **Position:** National Service and Internship from Ronald Brown Institute

 ---
+Activities in this position include:

-•	I started with a three-month USAID sponsored graduate internship after completing an entrepreneurial course and presenting a business plan.
+- I started with a three-month USAID sponsored graduate internship after completing an entrepreneurial course and presenting a business plan.

-•	Was taken up to do my National Service after completing internship.
+- Was taken up to do my National Service after completing internship.

-•	Worked as a Software Developer, Teaching Assistant and a Teacher.
+- Worked as a Software Developer, Teaching Assistant and a Teacher.
 Assisted in .Net Framework tuition and taught Fundamentals of Computing.
 Was employed after my National Service.